 - Ustekinumab should not be administered to patients with active tuberculosis.
 Prior to biologic treatment, chest X-ray, Mantoux and/or QuantiFERON gold indirect testing should be performed.
 Consider anti-tuberculosis therapy prior to initiation of ustekinumab in patients with a past history of latent or active tuberculosis.
 Patients receiving ustekinumab should be monitored closely for signs and symptoms of active tuberculosis during and after treatment.

 Immunisation status should be reviewed prior to starting ustekinumab.
 If necessary, vaccines should be updated prior to treatment with a biologic agent.
 Annual influenza vaccination is recommended.

 As they may induce illness in immunodeficient individuals, live vaccines should not be used during treatment with ustekinumab.
-Currently available live attenuated viral vaccines include measles, mumps, rubella, varicella, yellow fever, influenza (intranasal vaccine) and oral polio vaccine.
+Currently, available live attenuated viral vaccines include measles, mumps, rubella, varicella, yellow fever, influenza (intranasal vaccine) and the oral polio vaccine.
 Live attenuated bacterial vaccines include BCG and oral typhoid vaccine.

 Drug interactions with ustekinumab